software-tools-books/js4ds/lessons/intro.md

 but will need to install some software on your own computer to do the later ones.

-FIXME-7: choose an online hosting service
+- For small exercises, use an online service like [RunKit][runkit]

-- Install the latest Long-term Support (LTS) versions of Node and NPM from <https://nodejs.org/en/download/>
+- For larger things, install the latest Long-term Support (LTS) versions of Node and NPM from <https://nodejs.org/en/download/>
 - `node` is a command-line interpreter for JavaScript
   - The command `node` on its own starts a [read-evaluate-print loop](../gloss/#repl)
     - Executes commands as they are typed in